 Semester 4 (thesis research)

 In Semester 4 (February-June of the 2nd academic year), MESPOM students conduct their Masters thesis research projects.
-Thesis research can be hosted by any of the six MESPOM Consortium partners and often involves internships with academic, government or industrial organizations.
+Thesis research can be hosted by any of the four MESPOM Consortium partners and often involves internships with academic, government or industrial organizations.

 Javier Espárrago Llorca '14 (Spain) conducting his thesis research on prairie ecosystems at the University of Saskatchewan, Canada.